deepa-sarojam/deepa-sarojam/README.md

 # 💫 About Me:
-⚡ I'm currently working on Python projects in Web Scraping, Data Cleaning & Visualization, Machine Learning etc.
+⚡ I'm currently working on Python projects in Web Scraping, Data Cleaning, Data Visualization, Machine Learning etc.

-<br>🚀 I'm looking to develop my coding skills in Web development and Machine Learning using Python.
+🚀 I'm looking to advance my skills in Machine Learning and Deep Learning using Python.

 <br> 😄 Pronouns: She/her<br>
 <br> 🎯 Status: Open to FTE openings only.
 No Contract roles.